brimdata/zed/zng/docs/spec.md

 Choosing an appropriate stream size that balances this overhead with the benefit of enabling random access is left up to implementations.

-End-of-stream markers are also useful in the context of sending ZNG over kafka, as a receiver can easily resynchronization with a live kafka topic by discarding incomplete messages until a message is found that is terminated by an end-of-stream marker (presuming the sender implementation aligns the end-of-stream markers with kafka messages.)
+End-of-stream markers are also useful in the context of sending ZNG over Kafka, as a receiver can easily resynchronization with a live Kafka topic by discarding incomplete messages until a message is found that is terminated by an end-of-stream marker (presuming the sender implementation aligns the ZNG messages on Kafka message boundaries).

 A end-of-stream marker is encoded as follows:
 ```